jonathanbossenger/block-theme-course/module-02/02-Converting-the-Style-Guide-to-theme.json.md

 For the purposes of this lesson, we've gone ahead and done some groundwork for you.
 Go ahead and copy the `settings` and `styles` sections below and replace your current `theme.json` settings and styles.

-> **Note** These settings and styles are a sub set of the Twenty Twenty Three Figma styles.
+> **Note** These settings and styles are a sub set of the Twenty Twenty-Three Figma styles.

 **Settings:**